Mansour: Why We Chose 1620 as the Year of ‘Our True Founding,’ not 1619

 They wanted to live as a community that worshipped and worked together, but England and its established Church enacted laws that forbade religious gatherings in private houses.
 These laws basically thwarted the Pilgrims’ ability to practice their faith as a community.
 So, in 1608, faced with the threat of imprisonment for their faith, the small community fled England and settled in Holland, which was known as a refuge for Protestant dissenters.

-But after living a decade among the Dutch, these English Christians realized it was time to leave the Old World altogether.
+But after living a decade among the Dutch, they realized it was time to leave the Old World altogether.
 In 1618, Europe was on the cusp of one of the most violent periods in its history.
 The conflict, which became known as the Thirty Years War, would pit Protestant and Catholic European powers against each other.
 For the Pilgrims, the impending cataclysm seemed like the beginning of Armageddon.
 They felt the best course of action was to leave the Old World behind and try to establish some holy remnant in the new one.

 Getting there was the hard part.
 The small community was not wealthy.
 They were humble working class folks.
 They were pious husbands and wives with children seeking a place where they could worship in peace, not adventurers seeking treasure and conquest on behalf of a monarch.
 Nevertheless, the congregation pooled its resources and obtained a land patent from the Plymouth Company to settle in an area at the northernmost tip of the Virginia Company’s colony.
 They would eventually receive financing from London bankers who offered to back their venture with the understanding that the Pilgrims would repay these debts with their labors in the New World.